leandrocp/leandrocp.com.br/_posts/2018-05-17-elixir-quick-reference-for-debugging-techniques.md

 ## :sys.get_state and :sys.get_status

 This one works only for processes.
-As the name suggests, [:sys.get_state/1](http://erlang.org/doc/man/sys.html#get_state-1)gets the current state of a process, and not only from a GenServer but also from any kind of process:
+As the name suggests, [:sys.get_state/1](http://erlang.org/doc/man/sys.html#get_state-1) gets the current state of a process, and not only from a GenServer but also from any kind of process:

 ```elixir
 iex(1)> defmodule Example, do: use GenServer